ROSS-org/ROSS/README-vis.md

 typedef void (*ev_trace_f) (void *msg, tw_lp *lp, char *buffer, int *collect_flag);
 ```
 `msg` is the message being passed, `lp` is the LP pointer.  `buffer` is the pointer to where the data needs to be copied for ROSS to manage.
 `collect_flag` is a pointer to a ROSS flag.
 By default `*collect_flag == 1`.
 This means that the event will be collected.
 Change the value to 0 for any events you do not want to show in the trace.
-This means even the ROSS level data will not be collected (e.g., src_LP, dest_LP, etc).
+This means even the ROSS level data will not be collected for that event (e.g., src_LP, dest_LP, etc).
+You can use this feature to turn off event tracing for certain events, reducing the amount of data you will be storing.

 For instance in the dragonfly CODES model, we can do:
 ```C